ravisheth/mapsseq/README.md

 - Wash beads 3 times with 500uL of hybridization buffer.
 Resuspend in 2uL of nuclease-free water, spot onto a slide, and allow to dry.
 - Record average intensity per bead using an epifluorescence microscope.

-##### Validation of photorelease of primers from bead
+##### Validation of photorelease of primers from bead and particles - Bioanalzyer
-To assess UV exposure-dependent release of primers from barcoded beads, we utilize the Agilent Bioanlyzer HS DNA assay kit to detect low concentrations of ssDNA product.
+To assess UV exposure-dependent release of primers from barcoded beads and particles, we utilize the Agilent Bioanlyzer HS DNA assay kit to detect low concentrations of ssDNA product.
 - Resuspend ~5,000 beads in 10uL nuclease-free water.
 Make two aliquots.
 - Expose one aliquot to UV light (BlackRay Xenon 365nm UV) for 15 minutes on ice.
 Place the other aliquot on ice and protect from ambient light.
 - Spin down aliquots and remove ~5uL of supernatant.
 - Load 1uL of supernatant and follow manufacturer instructions for the Agilent Bioanylyzer HS DNA kit.

+##### Validation of photorelease of primers from bead - PAGE analysis
+We also utilize PAGE analysis to quantify release of ssDNA from barcoded beads and particles.
+- Resuspend ~10,000 beads in 10uL nuclease-free water.
+Make two aliquots.
+- Expose one aliquot to UV light (BlackRay Xenon 365nm UV) for 15 minutes on ice.
+Place the other aliquot on ice and protect from ambient light.
+- Spin down aliquots and remove 7.5uL of supernatant.
+- Add 7.5uL of 2x TBE-Urea sample loading dye (Biorad).
+Mix well and heat to 95C for 3 minutes.
+- Take 0.25uL of ladder (Gene Ruler Ultra Low) and add to 7.25uL of water; add 7.5uL of 2x TBE-Urea sample loading dye and mix well.
+- Load into a 15% TBE-Urea gel and run per manufacturers instructions (180V, until bromophenol blue front hits reference).
+- Open gel and stain with 10mL of 1X SYBR Green solution.
+Image on a UV transilluminator.

 ##### Sequencing of individual bead primers and total pool primers
 To assess the composition of primers on a single bead as well as the composition of the entire pool of beads, we utilize deep sequencing of the ssDNA primers on the Illumina MiSeq platform.